okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 ### data.userProfile

 This object appears in SSR requests from Okta.
-The object contains name-value pairs for each registration-related attribute supplied by the user in the Profile Enrollment form, including:
+The object contains name-value pairs for each registration related attribute supplied by the user in the Profile Enrollment form, including:

 - `lastName`
 - `firstName`